Karran Faucets Review & Rating Updated: March 21, 2024

 Faucet used to be simple devices, generally several layers of aluminum or copper mesh, that merely added a little air to soften the water stream so it would not splash out of the sink.

-It is important, therefore, that this little device, often smaller than a dime, be the best available.
+It is important, therefore, that this little device, often smaller than a dime, is the best available, and with Neoperl, Karran has one of the very best.

 Karran maintains that it designs its faucets.
 However, neither the faucets nor the company displays the earmarks of a true designer faucet company.

-Karran owns no design patents, has not entered any faucets in international design competitions, and, as far as we can tell, has no trained designers on staff.
+Karran owns no design patents, has not entered any faucets in international design competitions, and has not identified a single designer.
 Nor does it charge the prices that true designer faucets command.

 What it does is more accurately called customization.

 Almost any manufacturer offers customization options, and that includes the three manufacturers from which Karran obtains its faucets.
-Some manufacturers, like , even offer customization to its retail customers.
+Some manufacturers, like even offer customization to their retail customers.

 It is simply a matter of swapping components, sort of like ordering in a Chinese restaurant: take one spout from column A, a handle from column B, then select a spray head from column C, to create a distinctive faucet from a basic design.

-Customization allows manufacturers to offer distributors their basic faucets in many different guises so they don't end up competing to sell the exact same faucet.
+Customization allows manufacturers to offer distributors their basic faucets in many different guises so they don't end up competing to sell the exact same faucet in the same market.

 Customization is cheap.
 Original design is costly,